joaoc-dev/blueledger/README.md

 - 🧹 Code Linting with ESLint (Antfu configuration)
 - 🛡️ Strict Typescript configuration
 - ✂️ Declutter of unused files and dependencies by Knip
+- 🤖 Automated dependency updates by Dependabot
+- 🚀 Automated versioning and changelog generation by semantic-release
 - 🐰 AI Code Reviews by CodeRabbit
 - 🛰️ Performance monitoring and error tracking by Sentry